 - Plot Parallel: Between Sokka and Katara regarding their stance on the tribes and their war.

-- "Rashomon"-Style: Both the tribes have different reason to why they have been feuding for so long.
+- "Rashomon"-Style: Both the tribes have different reasons for why they have been feuding for so long.
 The Gan Jin claim that the forefather of their tribe, Jin Wei, was attacked while transporting a sacred orb during their redemption ritual by a thief, Wei Jin, from the Zhang.
 The Zhang claim that their ancestor, Wei Jin, saw Jin Wei passed out on the ground and was returning the sacred orb to Jin Wei's tribe when they wrongfully imprisoned him for twenty years.
 Aang goes on to claim that Jin Wei and Wei Jin were actually two twin brothers playing a game, when Wei Jin got a penalty and spent two minutes in the box.
 In the end, Aang admits that he made his version up to stop the dispute.

 - Riddle for the Ages: There are two different stories as to what cause the divide between the tribes.
 We're never told what actually occurred, or if either tribe was misinformed.
-Plus, the story Aang tells at the end is just him lying, so...
+Plus, the story that Aang tells at the end is just him lying, so...
 The Rise of Kyoshi throws even more fuel on this particular fire, as the Big Bad of that book is a member of the Gan Jin tribe, and when one of his political rivals enlists a member of the Zhang tribe to try and unbalance him, his internal narration notes that a Zhang would never miss a chance to one-up a Ganjinese, despite that story taking place some two or three hundred years before the incident that this episode cites, indicating that the origin of the two tribes' feud really has been lost to time, or that their own record-keeping has been compromised.

 - Shrouded in Myth: Subverted.
-Aang appeals to this trope when coming up with his Motivational Lie by saying the two tribes confused a child's game with a redemption ritual.
+Aang appeals to this trope when coming up with his Motivational Lie by saying that the two tribes confused a child's game with a redemption ritual.

 - Take This Job and Shove It: The Canyon Guide quits at the end of the episode.
-Ironically, there aren't any supervisors he can say this to, it's coupled with Screw This, I'm Outta Here!.
+Ironically, there aren't any supervisors that he can say this to, it's coupled with Screw This, I'm Outta Here!.

 - Tempting Fate: The guide's proclamation, "We'll be safe now," is followed by his getting attacked by a canyon crawler.